UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 ## Course contact
 The contact for this course is Dr Léon Serre-Fredj.

-Léon’s contact details are here:  [Léon Personnal Page](https://www.umu.se/en/staff/leon-serre-fredj/)
+Léon’s contact details are here:  [Léon's page](https://www.umu.se/en/staff/leon-serre-fredj/)

 ## Application deadline
 The deadline for applying for this advanced course is 17:00 on the **15th September 2025**.